EVerest/EVerest/docs/dev_tools/edm.rst

   cmake ..
   make install

-Python Packages Needed to Run edm
+Python packages needed to run edm
 *********************************
 The following Python3 packages are needed to run **edm**.
 If you installed edm using the guide above they were already installed automatically.